5Sigma/codex/docs/overview/getting_started.md

 # Setup a new project

 To setup a Codex project within another project run `codex init` and specify a project folder.
-This can be a subfolder of another project.
+This can be a sub folder of another project.

 ```
 codex init support/docs